freeletics/khonshu/README.md

 ## Codegen

-Codegen is a plugin for [Anvil][5] that helps with generating dependency injection related code and common boilerplate for feature screens.
+Codegen provides a plugin for [Anvil][5] that helps with generating dependency injection related code and common boilerplate for screens as well as handling most of the set up of the navigation library.

 For more information check out the [docs][6].